Rickenbacker Causeway: History

-After the war Crandon pushed on with the project.
+After the end of World War II, Crandon pushed on with the project.
 He got financier Ed Ball to buy $6 million worth of bonds financing the construction of the causeway.
 Land for the toll plaza and the causeway entrance was bought from the estate of James Deering.
 Fill dredged from the bottom of Biscayne Bay and dug from the mainland were used as both the road bed and public beach areas, both to the west of Virginia Beach and on the southern reaches of the island.
 In November 1947 the Rickenbacker Causeway – 1.2 mi of bridges and 2.7 mi of roadway on fill – finally opened.

 In the late 1960s and 1970s the sites along the Rickenbacker Causeway continued to increase in popularity.
 After increasing in the mid 1960 because of the American television series Flipper, attendance to the Miami Seaquarium soared in 1968 when it started to display Hugo, its first killer whale (two years later, Lolita became their second.
 The two killer whales performed together until Hugo's death in 1980).
 Shortly afterward, Planet Ocean, a themed tourist attraction, opened its doors.
 Newly integrated beaches were often crowded; the causeway near the drawbridge across the Intracoastal Waterway, and bridgeway near the mainland, became favorite fishing spots.

 But popularity had a price: by 1980 it became evident that the concrete and steel structures supporting the roadway west of Virginia Key needed replacement.
 Five years later, the high-rise William Powell Bridge and new bridging nearest the toll plaza were built and opened at a cost of $27 million.
 With exception of the drawbridge (which was removed) the old bridging was left intact to serve as fishing piers.
 In 2011, the West Fishing Pier was demolished.

-Since the opening of the new bridge, the MAST Academy took over the site of the defunct Planet Ocean (the theme attraction closed in 1991); the Virginia Key site of the City of Miami's garbage dump became a Superfund site for cleanup; the beach at Bill Baggs Cape Florida State Park was gaining in popularity; but the Miami Marine Stadium has been virtually abandoned and the Miami Seaquarium has had a series of setbacks, from being devastated by hurricanes Andrew (1992) and Wilma (2005) and being prevented from expanding by threats of legal action by the newly incorporated Village of Key Biscayne.
+Since the opening of the new bridge, the MAST Academy took over the site of the defunct Planet Ocean (the theme attraction closed in 1991); the Virginia Key site of the City of Miami's garbage dump became a Superfund site for cleanup; the beach at Bill Baggs Cape Florida State Park was gaining in popularity; but the Miami Marine Stadium has been virtually abandoned and the Miami Seaquarium has had a series of setbacks, from being devastated by hurricanes Andrew (1992) and Wilma (2005) and being prevented from expanding by threats of legal action by the newly incorporated Village of Key Biscayne; the Seaquarium eventually closed on October 12, 2025.
 On the other hand, the entire length of the causeway, plus Crandon Boulevard, have become part of a popular bicycling route from Key Biscayne to Florida City.